-1 Power LED A solid green light indicates a proper connection to the power supply.
-The light will blink green during the WPS process.
-The light will blink orange during boot up.
+1 A solid green light indicates a proper connection to the power supply.
+The light will blink green of WPS process.
+The light will be a solid orange during boot up.
 2 Internet LED A solid light indicates connection on the Internet port.
 If the LED is orange, the connection is good but the router cannot connect to the Internet.